byteduck/duckOS/README.md

 The code for these can be found in [programs](/programs)

-- terminal (/bin/terminal): A LibUI-based terminal application.
+- Terminal (/bin/terminal): A libui-based terminal application.
+- System Monitor (/bin/monitor): A basic system monitor showing memory and CPU utilization.
-- 4 in a row (/bin/4inarow): A basic four-in-a-row game.
+- 4 In a Row (/bin/4inarow): A basic four-in-a-row game.
 Play with two players or against the computer.

 ### CLI Programs